 3. Click the check box to turn off the scroll bars.
-Also click the Display Screen Menu check box to turn off the screen menu.
+Also be sure the check box for Display Screen Menu is unchecked.
 Don't click the OK button yet.

 Another display setting that you might want to change at this point controls the color of the cursor and the drawing area background.
 The illustrations in this book show a white background and black crosshair cursor, but you might prefer to reverse the colors.
 To do so, follow these steps: